rashidwassan/today-i-learned/devops/docker.md

 - Container is
 - Multiple containers run on single kernel unlike VMs.

+## Image
+- Image is snapshot of a container.
+- You cannot change or modify the image.

 ## Docker Engine
 - Docker engine is responsible for virtualization.
 - Docker engine runs natively on Linux.
 Uses Linux code when installed on Windows system.